Skip to Main Content

 Limiting submodules improves efficiency for students who are using assistive technology to locate and read information.

-Grades: Instructors update student progress via the Grades tool in D2L.
-(Weekly minimum)
+Grades: Instructors update student progress via the Grades tool in LMS.

-• Create grade items in D2L Grades that match the course syllabus
+• Create grade items in LMS Grades that match the course syllabus

 • Create a calculated midterm grade item